sable-inc/sable-smart-links/README.md

 - `start(walkthroughId)`: Start a walkthrough by ID
 - `next()`: Go to the next step in the current walkthrough
 - `end()`: End the current walkthrough
-- `registerTextAgent(id, steps, autoStart, autoStartOnce, beforeStart, requiredSelector, endWithoutSelector)`: Register a text agent
+- `registerTextAgent(id, steps, autoStart, autoStartOnce, beforeStart, requiredSelector)`: Register a text agent
 - `startTextAgent(agentId, stepId, skipTrigger)`: Start a text agent
 - `nextTextAgentStep()`: Go to next step in current text agent
 - `previousTextAgentStep()`: Go to previous step in current text agent